Connecting farm workers with Victoria’s agribusinesses

 We supply a steady stream of farm workers and other agriculture staff to agribusinesses in metropolitan areas, and farmers in regional Victoria and rural outposts.

-For many years now, we have recruited and mobilised a large number of workers for an important almond processing facility based in Mildura, Victoria.
+For many years now, we have recruited and mobilised a large number of workers for an important almond processing facility based in farm jobs Mildura, Victoria.

 The Victorian almond season runs from around March to August, with roles ranging from cleaners and general labourers to machinery operators and quality assurance (QA) staff.